2010 Major League Baseball postseason: (2) Minnesota Twins vs. (4) New York Yankees

 This was the fourth postseason meeting between the Yankees and Twins (2003, 2004, 2009).
 The Yankees once again swept the Twins to advance to the ALCS for the second year in a row.

 Mark Teixeira completed a comeback effort by the Yankees with a two-run homer in the top of the seventh as they stole Game 1 on the road.
-In Game 2, Andy Pettitte helped lead the Yankees to victory with seven strong innings in what would be his nineteenth and final postseason win.
-When the series moved to the Bronx, Phil Hughes and the Yankees bullpen held the Twins to one run scored to complete the sweep.
+In Game 2, Andy Pettitte helped lead the Yankees to victory with seven strong innings in what would be his nineteenth and final postseason win as the Yankees took a 2–0 series lead headed to the Bronx.
+Phil Hughes and the Yankees bullpen held the Twins to one run scored to complete the sweep in Game 3.

 Both teams would meet again in the Wild Card game in 2017, and the ALDS again in 2019, both of which were won by the Yankees.